joshuakleveter/Vagrant_LASP_server/README.md

 - /conf/lasp.dev.conf *Filename must be changed to the new name (e.g. lasp.dev.conf becomes my-site.dev.conf)*
 - /vagrant/Vagrantfile
 - /vagrant/lasp.sh *We recommend that you change this filename as well.*
-The easiest way to accomplish this task is to do a search and replace for 'lasp.dev'.
-Note that this will only work **if** you change the filename of lasp.sh to the new name.
+The easiest way to accomplish this task is to do a search and replace through the above files for 'lasp'.
+This will only work **if** you change the filename of lasp.sh to the new name.

+2. Open your console go to the vagrant directory of the project.
+Type `$ vagrant up`.
+This will load the Vagrant VM with a 64-bit Linux Ubuntu machine.
+The console will ask for your sudo password to set the custom hostname.

+3. Once the VM has finished loading open your web browser and navigate to 'http://lasp.dev'.
+You should see a basic webpage that says 'Welcome to Vagrant!' and the current time in GMT.
+To stop the server enter `$ vagrant halt` into your console while in the /vagrant directory.
+You can also enter `$ vagrant destroy` to completely remove the VM from your system.